An introduction to the categorical p-adic Langlands program: Introduction

 \subsection{Acknowledgements}

-We would like to thank the organisers (Pierre-Henri Chaudouard, Wee Teck Gan, Tasho Kaletha, and Yiannis Sakellaridis) and participants of the IHES Summer School on the Langlands Program for the opportunity and encouragement to write these notes.
+We would like to thank the organisers (Pierre-Henri Chaudouard, Wee Teck Gan, Tasho Kaletha, and Yiannis Sakellaridis) and participants of the IHES Summer School on the Langlands Program for the opportunity and encouragement to write these notes, and their patience with our revisions.